-- If using fresh coconut rice, it will just need less time over the heat to soften.
+- If using fresh cauliflower rice, it will just need less time over the heat to soften.

 - Any dairy free milk will work in this recipe.

-- If the oatmeal is to thick for your liking, add more liquid.
-If it’s too runny, keep over the heat longer.
+- If the oatmeal is too thick for your liking, add more liquid.
+If it's too runny, keep over the heat longer.